Edum-favour/stock-performance-analysis-h1-2025/README.md

 - Design choice: Horizontal bar chart for intuitive comparison of price and dividend returns side by side.
 The highlighted chart spotlights stocks in the  **Capital Growth** strategy, making it easy to assess return potential across high growth picks.

 - Insight Gained: NRG, followed by PLTR led all stocks in total return, driven by strong price growth.
 However, strong price growth does not guarantee a good buy.
-Investors need to evalaute internal performance as well as external risk factors and valuation metrics before making any investment decision.
+Investors need to evaluate internal performance as well as external risk factors and valuation metrics before making any investment decision.

 ### Strategy Classification Logic
 ```